The RL Loop

 1. State (World Model)

-Before each round, TENET captures the current system state:
+Before each round, TENET captures the current system state:- Composite eval score

 - Test pass rate and coverage